 "The reality is any refurbishment of the church will be astronomically expensive and we have no money and a dwindling congregation."

 A group called "Friends of St David's" is registering a charitable trust to support its restoration and the creation of the new school.
 Founder Paul Baragwanath said the church could become the heart and soul of the new school and wider community.

 The Herald understands that Auckland's regional heritage organisation has asked for St David's to be considered for addition to the Auckland Council's heritage protection list.

-At the time of publication of this article the Session (the administrative body) of St David’s, lead by the Rev Lendrum, had already voted to demolish St David’s.
-The Administration was, and still is, prevented from applying for consent to demolish by Presbytery and the Church Property Trustees, the two central governing bodies of the Presbyterian Church of Aotearoa New Zealand.
+At the time of publication of this article the Session (the administrative body) of St David’s, lead by the Rev Lendrum, had already voted to demolish the Memorial Church building.
+Subsequently this decision has not been actioned by Session, nor agreed to by Northern Presbytery and the Church Property Trustees, the two central governing bodies of the Presbyterian Church of Aotearoa New Zealand.

 With a seismic rating of below 34% NBS (New Building Standard), under New Zealand Law there is a period of 30 years before plans need to be made to seismically upgrade the building to the longterm minimum being 34% NBS.